-An AESI is a noteworthy event for the study drug that should be monitored closely.
+An adverse event of special interest (AESI) is a noteworthy event for the study drug that should be monitored closely.
 It could be either serious or non-serious.

 7.1.3.1.
 Local Reactions at the Bulevirtide Injection Site

 Local reactions at the bulevirtide injection site belong to AESI that will be actively monitored during the study.